jywu20/Notes/Computer Science/Logic and PLT/llvm.md

 are you sure that `p1` and `p2` are not pointing to the same address?

 We can summarize the situation into two statements:
-- Mainstream languages are still C-like in some sense.
+- Mainstream languages are still C-like in some sense, because due to the glorious past of C, modern CPUs are suppose to be friendly to C-like languages
+  (which is not probably identical to how things are done internally in the CPU but no programming language can influence how things are done internally in the CPU anyway).
 - C is not enough for optimization: not enough information is provided.
+  This is because C is too low-level and only neatly translates to the old, generic ways to do things but not the new, optimized though less generic ways.

 The second point can be solved by adding pragmas or attributes (like `__restrict`) to C programs, or by using languages that do allow the programmer to promise that they won't do anything blocking possible optimizations (in Rust, for example, the ownership mechanism blocks possibilities that two pointers to be modified are pointing to the same address).

-Our discussions above highlight one fact.
+By doing so, we are essentially creating a dialect of C, i.e. *optimized* C, which is no longer supposed to be a transportable assembly language.
+Not saying this is necessarily a bad thing, but it does destroys one usage of C.
 C used to be a target language when people designed new programming languages.
 But if you compile Rust or, more hilariously, C with high performance pragmas to standard C... you lose all information you need for optimization.

-A modern compiler designer should have the two points in mind.
-They need a C-like intermediate representation, and they also need to make this IR hold as much information as possible.
+A modern compiler designer, therefore, needs a C-like intermediate representation, but they also need to make this IR hold as much information as possible.
 LLVM IR is a good example of such a IR: it's [C-like](#llvm-ir-and-c), but it allows the code generator to know [a lot more than what it knows when staring at C source codes](#attributes-in-llvm-ir).